opendaylight/docs/docs/user-guide/virtual-tenant-network-(vtn).rst

 -  A configuration file "90-vtn-neutron.xml" will be generated automatically by following the below steps,

--  Download the latest Beryllium karaf distribution from the below link,
+-  Download the latest Boron karaf distribution from the below link,

    ::

        http://www.opendaylight.org/software/downloads

--  cd "distribution-karaf-0.4.0-Beryllium" and run karaf by using the following command "./bin/karaf".
+-  cd "distribution-karaf-0.5.0-Boron" and run karaf by using the following command "./bin/karaf".

 -  Install the below feature to generate "90-vtn-neutron.xml"